Wildflowers are plants that grow without any care from a man. Some wildflowers are just as beautiful as garden flowers or hothouse flowers.

-Many wild flowers are very hard to grow and are sometimes impossible to copy in gardens.
-The flowers that grow in the woods need an acid soil.
-Most of them need shade.
-Some can only grow in soil made of rotted oak leaves, or pine needles, or very special material.
+Many types of wildflowers are very hard to grow and sometimes it is impossible to grow them in gardens.
+The flowers that grow in the woods need acid soil.
+Most of them are shade-loving wildflowers.
+Some can only grow in soil made of rotted oak leaves, or pine needles, or a very special material.

-Perhaps the best way to enjoy wild flowers is to learn to know them where they grow.
-Finding a patch of bloodroot, or arbutus, or hepatica in the woods can be a lot of fun.
-Finding some of the wild orchids like pink lady’s-slipper or the showy orchids of the spring is like finding a hidden treasure.
+Perhaps the best way to enjoy wildflowers is to learn to know where they usually grow.
+Finding a patch of bloodroot, arbutus or hepatica in wood can give a lot of pleasure.
+Finding some of the wild orchids like pink lady’s slipper or the showy orchids of the spring is like finding a hidden treasure.

 Sometimes when people find these flowers they feel that they must pick them and take them home with them.
 Usually, this is selfish and often against the law.
 The petals of the bloodroot drop as soon as the flower is picked.
 Most woodland flowers wilt when they are carried in warm hands.
 Hepatica, spring beauty and many others are too small to make good bouquet even if they do not wilt.
 Picking the flower also keeps the plant from making seeds and new plants and other people won’t be able to enjoy them.